Where to Be Watchful

 As with other cancers, the type of treatment you need depends on the details of your laryngeal cancer.
 Standard treatments include one or more of the following: radiation treatment, surgery, and chemotherapy.

 New treatments are being studied for laryngeal cancer.
 Chemoprevention uses drugs or other substances to lower the risk that cancer will return.
 Isotretinoin is being looked at as a possible preventative for recurrent cancer of the head and neck.
 Another treatment being studied is the use of radiosensitizers.
 These drugs increase the sensitivity of tumor cells to radiation therapy, which may be effective at killing more cancer cells during radiotherapy.
 Targeted therapy can use monoclonal antibodies to target specific cancer cells and then harm or kill the cancer cells.
-These procedures may only be available by enrolling in clinical trials.
+Some of these procedures may only be available by enrolling in clinical trials.

 What Is Pharyngeal Cancer?